Motorcycle Display Teams

 Then a lowly cabin boy called Jim Kitchener hit upon a much better use.
 Young Jim had been a cabin boy for over fifty years and he was well used to the unforgiving ocean currents, the coarse talk of sailors and the feel of the captain's iron heel upon his backside.
 When he arrived in France he found a distinct shortage of decks to swab, keels to haul and mainbraces to splice, so he put his talents to work for the catering corps and quickly rose to the rank of Lieutenant Spud-Peeler.

 In this capacity, Jim was more aware than most of the desperate supply situation.
-Many of the regular routes were impassable and as winter drew near their predicament was getting worse.
+Many of the regular routes were impassable and, as winter drew near, the Allied Forces' predicament was getting worse.
 Jim realised that, whilst trucks and vans were unable to make the journey through woodland and across the churned up fields, motorcycles could cope with such difficult terrain without any problem at all.

 Some of them poked him with sticks